Interpretability · probe auditing

 Approach: Auditing a Probe

+The starting point is an already-trained probe.
 The probe audit answers the question: what concepts really cause the probe to fire?
 To do this, prompts are run

 through the audit pipeline, and concepts that are present/absent when the probe fires are tracked.